Spain: Spanish Supreme Court confirms PE interpretation in certain business restructurings

+On June 18 2014, the Spanish Supreme Court (SC) handed down a new decision on the definition of permanent establishment (PE) in business restructurings.
 In the case at hand, and before the restructuring process, SpainCo had functioned as a manufacturer and distributor of products in the Spanish and Portuguese market.
 After the restructuring, SpainCo started to operate as a limited risk service provider of manufacturing activities for a related party established in the UK (UKCo), and provided agency services, although it did not hold the authority to conclude sales contracts in the name of UKCo.
 Lastly, SpainCo also rented to UKCo some space for the storage of products.

 In this scenario, the SC provided its interpretation of some of the PE principles that have been at the centre of much discussion, among which are the limits contained in article 5.3 of the OECD Model Convention.
 In particular, the SC addressed the contentious issue of when a PE can be deemed to exist under the dependent agent provision of the treaty, on a similar basis to that seen in the famous Roche Vitamins judgment, handed down in January 2012.